hansb001/smarthome/README.md

 You can do that as follows:

-1. Click on the 'hamburger menu' (in the top right of the screen, on the right of the deploy button)
+1. Click on the 'hamburger menu' (in the top right of the screen, on the right of the deploy button).
-2. Manage palette
+2. Manage palette.
-3. Install tab
+3. Install tab.
 4. Depending on what device you are working on, search for one of the following:

 On the Raspberry Pi for the gateway you need to install: